 Philosophy Talk celebrates the value of the examined life.

 Ken Taylor was the co-founder and co-host (with John Perry) of Philosophy Talk for fifteen years.
 He was the Henry Waldgrave Stuart Professor of Philosophy at Stanford University and director of Stanford's interdisciplinary program in Symbolic Systems.
 His work lies at the intersection of the philosophy of language and the philosophy of mind, with an occasional foray into the history of philosophy.
-He is the author of many books and articles, including Truth and Meaning, Reference and the Rational Mind, and the forthcoming Referring to the World.
+He is the author of many books and articles, including Truth and Meaning, Reference and the Rational Mind, and Referring to the World.

 John Perry is Distinguished Professor of Philosophy at the University of California at Riverside, and Henry Waldgrave Stuart Professor of Philosophy Emeritus at Stanford University.
 He is the author of over 100 articles and books, including A Dialogue on Personal Identity and Immortality, Knowledge, Possibility, and Consciousness, and Reference and Reflexivity.
 He also has the internet’s most popular essay on procrastination.